Place the pink salt, garlic, ginger, bay leaf, sage, marjoram, coconut aminos and coconut oil in a coffee grinder or food processor.

 Add the apple pieces to the pan and coat so each side is exposed to the liquid sugar.
 Continue to stir and turn the apple until they darken.

-Pour in the 2 tbsp of water then cover the pan and leave to steam for 5 minutes.
+Pour in the 2 tablespoon of water then cover the pan and leave to steam for 5 minutes.
 Keep an eye on the pan so the apples don't burn.
 Replenish with a splash of water if needed during this time.

 Serve the lamb steak with quinoa (or sweet potatoes if paleo) and salad